aplorenzen/log-aggregation-example/README.md

 docker build -t consumer-service:0.1 .
 ```

+### Starting the ELK and application stacks
+These instructions should be initiated with the project root as working directory.

 #### Run the ELK stack
 ```
 docker-compose up
 ```

-Optionally use `docker-compose up -d`, to not attach the local terminal session to the stdout from the started containers.
+Optionally use `docker-compose up -d`, to not attach the local terminal session to the stdout from the started containers. (`docker-compose --help` and `docker-compose up --help` for more switches)

 #### Run the two services (provider and consumer)
 ```